 Join us.
 Make a gift in support of SHEcovery™ today.

 Chicago Foundation for Women will mobilize people from across the region, from all walks of life, to support the SHEcovery™ priorities.
-Over the next two years, we will raise at least $5 million to invest in four key strategies designed to create conditions for a full SHEcovery™.
+Over the next two years, we will raise $11 million to invest in four key strategies designed to create conditions for a full SHEcovery™.

 Women continue to be hardest hit by the pandemic.
 In December 2020, the US economy lost 156,000 jobs.
 Women held 90% of those jobs.
 Job creation is only one part of the recovery puzzle.